gideonsimpson/BasicMD.jl/README.md

 # Overview
 This module has been significantly reorganized to better take advantage of multiple dispatch.
-The older versions are still available in `deprecated.jl` as a part of the module `OldJuBasicMD`, if needed.
+The older versions are still available in `deprecated.jl` as a part of the module `OldBasicMD`, if needed.

 This module has not (yet) been added to the package registry, but it can be added to an installation with the command:
 ```
-(@v1.XYZ) pkg> add https://github.com/gideonsimpson/JuBasicMD
+(@v1.XYZ) pkg> add BasicMD
 ```
 ## Sampling
 Each sampler is first initialized as